deathworlders/online/content/books/deathworlders/chapter-54-here-be-dragons.md

 Julian laughed.
 “That other five percent will get you… What if I forget names?”

-“You’ll be *fine.”* Rockefeller assured him.
+“You’ll be *fine,”* Rockefeller assured him.
 “These people are human too.
 Most of ‘em.”

 “There’ll be ET guests?”